MGMT 314 : Critical Issues in Organisations

 |Capability 6:||Social and Environmental Responsibilities|

-- Apply theoretical perspectives and frameworks as a means to critically analyze organisational behavior (Capability 1 and 2)
+- Apply theoretical perspectives and frameworks as a means to critically analyse organisational behaviour (Capability 1 and 2)

-- Identify organisational trends and recognize the implications such trajectories will have on the future of work and society (Capability 1, 4.2 and 6)
+- Identify organisational trends and recognise the implications such trajectories will have on the future of work and society (Capability 1, 4.2 and 6)

 - Reflect critically on their own learning and prepare a written piece which applies theory to their experiences (Capability 1, 4.2 and 5.1)